Eva Irgl

-Eva Irgl (born 9 December 1976) is a Slovenian politician and former TV host, currently serving as member of the Slovenian National Assembly.
+Eva Irgl (born 9 December 1976) is a Slovenian politician and former TV host who served as member of the Slovenian National Assembly.

 Life and career

 Eva Irgl was born in Šempeter near Nova Gorica in western Slovenia, then part of former Yugoslavia.
 She was the daughter of an elementary schoolmaster.
 She spent her childhood in Vipava, Slovenia.
 She finished the grammar school in Ajdovščina and studied theology at the University of Ljubljana.
 During her studies, she had passed an audition for the Slovenian national television.
 She had hosted a TV show for three years and assisted in a morning programme.
 She also wrote columns for the Mag magazine, which had at the time a right of centre editorial policy.